Sheffield Wednesday: Club announce increase in stadium capacity ahead of Steel City derby

 Sheffield Wednesday has announced an increase in stadium capacity for this week's Steel City derby.

-The club revealed last season, on the advice of the Safety Advisory Group, to reduce Hillsborough's capacity to 33,800 on safety grounds.
+The club revealed last season they had to reduce Hillsborough's capacity to 33,800 on safety grounds on the advice of the Safety Advisory Group,

 READ MORE: Sheffield Wednesday: Owls forced to slash Hillsborough capacity